-To achieve this, NLC urges the federal government to provide increased funding and programmatic flexibility, technical assistance and policies that support collaboration and participation across the federal, state and local levels so that local governments are able to provide for early childhood education for all children.
-This funding should be used for pre- and post-natal health and social services and nutritional assistance so that children ages zero to six develop properly, and parenting skills programs for mothers, fathers, and other caregivers.
+To achieve this, NLC urges the federal government to provide increased funding and programmatic flexibility, and technical assistance and policies that support collaboration and participation across the federal, state and local levels so that local governments are able to provide for early childhood education for all children.
+This funding should be used for pre- and postnatal health and social services and nutritional assistance so that children ages zero to six develop properly, and parenting skills programs for mothers, fathers, and other caregivers.

 NLC urges the federal government to provide direct funding to cities for parenting programs in their communities.
 Furthermore, NLC urges the federal government to:

-• Increase funding for the Child Care Development Block Grant to ensure that all families can find accessible and affordable child care;

-- Ensure that the child care services are comprehensive, incorporating preventive and protective services for child abuse and neglect, early and periodic health screenings, nutritional programs, educational enrichment, and appropriate interventions for children with special needs; - Create minimum federal standards for high-quality, safe and affordable child care; - Provide supplemental funds to states to improve the quality of their child care providers; - Support research on best practices and effective service delivery; and Provide incentives such as training grants, capital improvement funds, liability protection, etc. to encourage home care providers to come into compliance with existing or new regulations. - NLC also recommends that the federal government; - Provide tax incentives to businesses to provide child care facilities at worksites and to subsidize the child care costs of their employees; - Encourage public-private partnerships through matching funds and financial incentives; - Educate employers on the economic benefits of providing child care; and - Urge the Small Business Administration (SBA) to view child care as a legitimate business and make available low-interest loans to those interested in starting day care services.
+- Increase funding for the Child Care Development Block Grant to ensure that all families can find high-quality, accessible and affordable childcare; - Ensure that the childcare services are comprehensive, incorporating preventive and protective services for child abuse and neglect, early and periodic health screenings, nutritional programs, educational enrichment, and appropriate interventions for children with special needs; - Create minimum federal standards for high-quality, safe and affordable childcare; - Provide supplemental funds to states to improve the quality of their childcare providers; - Support research on best practices and effective service delivery; and Provide incentives such as training grants, capital improvement funds, liability protection, etc., to encourage home care providers to come into compliance with existing or new regulations.

+NLC also recommends that the federal government:

+- Provide tax incentives to businesses to provide childcare facilities at worksites and to subsidize the childcare costs of their employees; - Encourage public-private partnerships through matching funds and financial incentives; - Educate employers on the economic benefits of providing childcare; - Provide support and regulations to ensure childcare providers are paid a living wage; - Improve the Child and Dependent Care Tax Credit to make it available to more low-and-moderate-income families; and

+• Urge the Small Business Administration (SBA) to view childcare as a legitimate business and make available low-interest loans to those interested in starting day care services.

-Further, NLC urges the federal government to strengthen child care and early learning systems by bridging gaps between child care and early learning providers and supporting policies within Head Start that foster collaboration with early education programs and child care.
+Further, NLC urges the federal government to strengthen childcare and early learning systems by bridging gaps between childcare and early learning providers and supporting policies within Head Start that foster collaboration with early education programs and childcare.